ga-wdi-lessons/react-native-intro/Readme.md

 AppRegistery.registerComponent( 'ContactApp', () => ContactApp )
 ```

-> **Note**: In our render function, we are rendering our `NewContact` and `ContactList` components, which we have yet to define, but will do so momentarily
+> **Note**: In our render function, we are rendering our a`ContactList` component which itself has several children components.
+While we have yet to define these yet, we will do so momentarily.

 Great, now that we have a good idea of the structure and data of our application, let's get to work building out the rest of our components with some actual data.